Editorial Process and Quality Control

 TOP covers transparency and openness in the reporting of research.
 Our journals aim to be at level 1 or 2 for all aspects of TOP.
 Specific requirements vary between journals and can be requested from the editorial office.

 PRISMA covers systematic reviews and meta-analyses.
-Authors are recommended to complete the checklist and flow diagram and include it with their submission.
+Authors are recommended to complete the checklist and flow diagram and include them with their submission.

 ARRIVE contains guidelines for reporting in vivo experiments.
 Authors are recommended to verify their work against the checklist and include it with their submission.